Abduhus/ValeyPreview/FINAL_RENDER_DEPLOYMENT_FIX.md

 - Assets properly copied
 - Website displays correctly
 - Server starts without "require is not defined" errors
+- Server binds to correct interface for Render detection

 This fix addresses all the core issues that were preventing successful deployment to Render.